bronson/gird/README.md

     * played with this a bit but it was rubbing sharness the wrong way.
 Prob not worth the time.
   * is there an easy way to have each test_expect_success to run in its own subdirectory?
     * right now, an aborted test early in the file causes a cascade of meaningless failures
+  * poor documentation on how to write tests

 Non-features: